 A Christmas film or a Halloween film?
 Well, why not both?
 Tim Burton’s The Nightmare Before Christmas is a truly wonderful Christmas (and Halloween) classic which tells the story of the Pumpkin King deciding to take over the festive holiday for a change, leading to disaster and chaos.
 With several catchy songs and striking stop-motion animation, this holiday movie is excellent for both Christmas and Halloween viewing.

 Miracle on 34th Street

 The 1994 remake of Miracle on 34th Street is a heart-warming gem of a young girl’s dream coming true.
 After discovering the “truth” about Santa Claus, six-year-old Susan realises she won’t get the most important gifts on her Christmas list this year.
 But she meets a special department store Santa who claims to be the real thing, and she receives the most precious gift of all, something to believe in.

 In 2000, Dr Seuss’s classic character of the Grinch was brought to life by Jim Carey on the big screen.
 Carey does a fantastic job encapsulating the grumpy, angry persona of the Christmas-hating Grinch, who sets out to see to it that Christmas is destroyed once and for all for the happy residents of Whoville.
 While a new, animated version was realised in 2018, this earlier version will always be a true Christmas classic.

 We hope you’ve enjoyed a look at some of our favourite Christmas movies, how many are you going to watch this year?
 Don’t forget to place your orders with Video2DVD today to get your gifts in time for Christmas.
 When you do a VHS to DVD transfer with us, we can convert those precious memories onto a more reliable format to be enjoyed for years to come.
-Give your loved ones a gift they won’t forget this year with a VHS to DVD conversion from Video2DVD.
+Give your loved ones a gift they won’t forget this year with a VHS to USB or DVD conversion from Video2DVD.